ubcchemecar/beginners-tutorial/tutorial-bootstrap.md

-# Welcome to the Bootstrap Tutorial
+# Welcome to Tutorial 1.2: Bootstrap
 Bootstrap is a popular framework for developing responsive, mobile-first web sites.

 ### What is a reponsive site